 - Joshua has made his family the priority of his life.
 What does that mean for him?
 It means trips to Disney World with them to enjoy time together.
 It means stock certificates as gifts along with toys for the young.
 It means managing the portfolios for family members.
 In other words, supporting, enjoying, and loving the people in his life.
-There are many people who are the one who "change" the structure of their family tree by going to college, or starting a business.
+There are many people who "change" the structure of their family tree by going to college or starting a business.
 What an incredible way to impact your family for generations to come (if you structure it in a way to beat the 3 generation average).

 Charities and the World

 - Do you think another billion dollars matters to Warren Buffet at this point?
-Building wealth for only your own benefit doesn't promote the capitalistic view of the world.
+Building wealth for only your benefit doesn't promote the capitalistic view of the world.
 By becoming a highly productive citizen, I believe it to be a civic duty to give back to society.
-Kingdoms are not build to only benefit your family (although it should definitely be a top priority in my eyes), they are also to benefit the world.
+Kingdoms are not build to only benefit your family (although it should be a top priority in my eyes), they are also to benefit the world.
 How else will I be able to help save the cheetahs?
 Money is a requirement for many of the causes in the world - by creating wealth you are given the unique opportunity to change the world.
 Joshua has donated to causes he cares about via charities since college; he plans to give most of his accumulated wealth back to the world upon passing.

-- Keep everything you need within easy reach, in a specific place, giving you increased time to do more important things of the world.
-Said in another way - for tasks you regularly complete, make them easy and quick through design.
+- Keep everything you need within easy reach, in a specific place, giving you increased time to do more important things in the world.
+Said in another way - for tasks you regularly complete, making them easy and quick through design.
 This saves you small amounts of time over your life, letting you enjoy the things you love more!
 An example being your morning coffee, keep the pot and grinds out in the open to save the minuscule time of retrieving them from the cupboards.

 Life's a gift!